-It is a wild one with devils, so be prepared!
-One of Mallorca’s most celebrated festivals is that of Sant Antoni , a two-day festival, which begins each year on the eve of the Feast of St Anthony, 16 January.
+One of Mallorca’s most celebrated fiestas is that of Sant Antoni , a two-day festival, which begins each year on the eve of the Feast of St Anthony, 16 January.

 Sant Antoni is the patron saint of animals.
-He was in fact, an Egyptian Christian monk who, as the story goes, was visited by the Devil, in the guise of a woman whilst living in the desert.
+He was in fact an Egyptian Christian monk who, the story goes, was visited by the Devil, in the guise of a woman whilst living in the desert.
 Keen to avoid temptation he walked across the burning embers of a fire by way of a distraction and therein was born the tradition of fire and devils on the eve of the 16th January.
-Great bonfires are lit and crowds dance around them taking part in the ancient ritual of purification and the triumph of good over evil.
+Great bonfires are lit across the island and crowds dance around them taking part in the ancient ritual of purification and the triumph of good over evil.

-It is usual for all the island´s town councils to start building the structure of the bonfire days before.
-Once the fire is lit the `demons´ (devils) , dressed in masks and carrying flaming torches and letting off fire crackers charge the gathered crowds.
-A traditional song “Lo Elogi” is repeatedly sung accompanied by “ximbombades” local musicians playing the Mallorcan friction-drums.
+Once huge bonfires are lit, `Dimonis´ (demons) , dressed in masks, carrying flaming torches and letting off fire crackers charge through the crowds.
+A traditional song “Lo Elogi” is repeatedly sung accompanied by “ximbombades,” local musicians playing Mallorcan friction-drums.

 Day two of the festival, 17 January is all about the animals.
 Across the island locals come together to have their animals blessed.
-After a Mass in honour of the saint, the ‘Beneïdes’ (Blessing) of animals takes place outside the church in all of the island´s towns and villages where all manner of domestic animals (dogs, pigs and chickens, to canaries and horses! ) will be blessed by the priest.
+After Mass in honour of the saint, the ‘Beneïdes’ (Blessing) of animals takes place outside the church in each of the island´s towns and villages where all manner of domestic animals from dogs, pigs and chickens, to canaries and horses will be blessed by the priest.

-January is a special time to travel to Mallorca, offering a better climate than other Northern European countries and, with the daylight hours and the temperatures averaging around 20 degrees, the short dark days of home seem a world away.
+January is a special time to travel to Mallorca, offering a better climate than other Northern European countries and, with longer daylight hours and temperatures averaging around 20 degrees, the short dark days of home seem a world away.